GrinonBarrett/Taksidos/To Do.md

 * Alderolves (singular is alderalv).
 A dark elf that lingers in the woods.
 Their woodland domain is a gateway to a dark bog-forest world.
 May simply make this a creature instead.
 * Hulderveis (Singular Huldralf).
 A type of elf, the nymph-like beautiful and graceful sort.
 * Nissen (singular Nisser).
 Fricken Gnomes.
-* Thursain (singular Thursar).
-Giants which cause plague.
-Probably should be a creature instead.